hortonworks/cloudbreak/docs/azure_cb_shell.md

 With Cloudbreak shell you can recreate clusters based on earlier deployments.
 Each time you start the shell the executed commands are logged in a file line by line and later either with the `script` command or specifying an `—cmdfile` option the same commands can be executed again.

-With c`bd util cloudbreak-shell-quiet` you can specify a shell file and let the shell apply the configs step by step in a silent mode.
+With `cbd util cloudbreak-shell-quiet` you can specify a shell file and let the shell apply the configs step by step in a silent mode.